react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 - You must provide a **minimal** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
 We're a small team of maintainers and do not have time to try reproduce bugs ourselves.
 Please try to reproduce the bugs on the provided example app.

-- Link to a with code that reproduces the bug.

-- Explain how to run the example app and any steps that we need to take to reproduce the issue from the example app.
+- Provide a link to the repo that reproduces the bug and explain the steps we need to take to reproduce the issue.

+- Include a gif if you think it may help.

+- If you're asking for help, please make it easy for us to help you!

 ## Expected Behavior